$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes: Open problems

 \section{Open problems}

-As it follows from the description of $q-$Wiener and $(q,\alpha)-$ OU process these processes do not allow continuous paths modifications.
-Their path have jumps also both left- and right-hand side limits exists at any jumping point.
-Thus there are immediate three questions:
+As it follows from the description of $q-$Wiener and $(\alpha,q)-$ OU processes they do not allow continuous paths modifications.
+Their paths have jumps.
+Besides both left- and right-hand side limits exist at any jumping point.
+Consequently the paths of these processes do not have discontinuities of the second kind.
+Thus there are immediate several questions:

+\begin{enumerate} \item In general on every finite interval there can be infinitely many jumps.
+Is it true?
+Or can one prove some additional properties of these processes that would eliminate this case?
+Certainly such properties do not exist for all $\left\vert q\right\vert <1.$ The case $q\allowbreak=\allowbreak0$ leads to the Cauchy process that has infinitely many jumps on every finite interval.
+But may be one can find $q_{0}$ such that for $q_{0}<q<1$ the $q-$Wiener process has only finite number of jumps on every finite interval?

+\item What is the distribution of the size of jumps of $(\alpha,q)-$ OU process.
+It is stationary.
+But is it of continuous, discrete or singular type.
+Or may be it is a mixture?

-\begin{enumerate} \item It follows from symmetry with respect to time argument that inter jumps intervals for $(q,\alpha)-$ OU processes have the same distributions.
+\item On the other hand for every $\varepsilon>0$ there are only finite number of jumps of the size not less than $\varepsilon.$ It follows from the symmetry $(\alpha,q)-$ OU processes with respect to time argument that inter jumps intervals between such jumps have the same distributions.
 What is the \emph{distribution of the length} of those intervals.
 Strong Markov property would suggest exponential distribution.
 Is it true?
 Do they form a \emph{renewal process} i.e. are those intervals independent?

-\item Do the sizes of those jumps form an \emph{i.i.d. sequence }of random variables independent of the sequence of inter-jumps intervals?
+Probably not, but it needs justification.

-\item What are the properties of the process of jumps? and more generally what are the properties of quadratic variations of martingales associated with $q$-Wiener processes. \end{enumerate}
+\item What are the properties of quadratic variations of martingales associated with $q$-Wiener processes.

+\item Recently Anshelevich et al. (see \cite{ANBo}) have proved so called free infinite divisibility of $q-$Normal distribution.
+Is transitional distribution with density $f_{CN}$ also free infinitely divisible? \end{enumerate}